 The Maggie Tree is an ad hoc, Edmonton-based theatre company whose mandate is to support the development and visibility of women in creative leadership roles in the arts.
-The company was launched in 2007 by professional actors Kristi Hansen and Vanessa Sabourin, and has independently produced six Canadian works.
+The company was launched in 2007 by professional actors Kristi Hansen and Vanessa Sabourin, and has independently produced ten productions.

 The Maggie Tree, although happy to produce already established scripts if they give rise to an exciting story or theatrical investigation, focuses primarily on new work with a strong female-centric aspect.
 A particular preference is given to projects which create strong new roles for women and/or give voice to a female perspective.
 It is through supporting the development of this work that The Maggie Tree hopes to contribute to rectifying the gender imbalance that currently exists in the performing arts.
 But the work must also speak for itself.